abeGizaw/JavaUMLCreator/README.md

 - File Location Information
   - Absolute path for the directory containing the .class files to process
   - Absolute path for .class files to be processed.
-  - To process more than one of the options above, sepearte each path with a space.
+  - To process more than one of the options above, sepearte each path with a comma.
 - Desired Style Checks to run [Naming Convention, Final Local Variables, Hidden Fields]
 - Desired Principle Checks to run [Favor Composition over Inheritance, PLK, Program to Interface not Implementation]
 - Desired Pattern Checks to run [Strategy Pattern, Adapter Pattern, Template Method Pattern]